dportik/SuperCRUNCH/docs/Analysis_Overview.md

 Several outputs are created in the specified input directory, including:

 + BLAST database files for the 'contamination' reference sequences (extensions .nhr, .nin, .nsq).
-+ A BLAST results file, labeled as `LOCUS_blast_output.txt`.
++ A BLAST results file, labeled as `[LOCUS1]_blast_output.txt`.
-+ A filtered fasta file, labeled as `LOCUS1_extracted.fasta`, which contain all sequences that passed the filter.
++ A filtered fasta file, labeled as `[LOCUS1]_extracted.fasta`, which contain all sequences that passed the filter.
-+ A fasta file of 'contaminated' sequences, labeled as `LOCUS1_extracted_contaminated.fasta`, which contains sequences that failed the filter.
++ A fasta file of 'contaminated' sequences, labeled as `[LOCUS1]_extracted_contaminated.fasta`, which contains sequences that failed the filter.
-+ A corresponding log file (`Log_File_LOCUS1.txt`), which contains information on the original sequence length, BLAST coordinates found, and extracted sequence length for each record with significant BLAST hits to the reference sequences.
++ A corresponding log file (`Log_File_[LOCUS1].txt`), which contains information on the original sequence length, BLAST coordinates found, and extracted sequence length for each record with significant BLAST hits to the reference sequences.

 #### BLAST algorithm choice